etleap/terraform-aws-etleap-vpc/.github/pull-request-template.md

 ### Development

-- [ ] The code changed/added as part of this pull request has been covered with tests.
-- [ ] All tests related to the changed code pass in development.
-- [ ] All tests except for unrelated flaky tests pass in CircleCI.
+- [ ] Validated working in a test VPC.

 ### Code review